OpenLMIS/openlmis-deployment/README.md

 * a computer/instance/etc that can run Docker Machine (as well as Compose, etc) with enough bandiwdth, processing power, memory and storage to run many (6+) Services and associated utilities
 * a computer/instance/etc that can run PostgreSQL for those Services
+* credentials with an SMTP server to send emails

 In AWS this would look like:
 * A DNS provider for your domain name (e.g. test.openlmis.org).
 This could be Route 53, however currently OpenLMIS deployments do